Your Questions, Answered

-Climmo is an amalgamation of “climate” and “immobilier” (DE) / “immobilier” (FR) / “immobiliare” (IT).
+Climmo is an amalgamation of “climate” and “Immobilien” (DE) / “immobilier” (FR) / “immobiliare” (IT).
 We feel that it captures our mission to provide quality climate data for the real estate sector across Switzerland!

 You can incorporate our climate data into the list of attributes that prospective buyers or renters can search by (or filter on) in your online platforms, complementing existing criteria such as price, living area, presence of a balcony/garden, and travel time to specified locations (e.g., place of work), etc. This ensures prospective buyers – many of whom are increasingly climate-conscious – are as well-informed as possible before attending an in-person viewing.
 In a competitive market, this could offer you a distinct advantage!